Belle Mulligan Scholarship

 CIRI has partnered with the Ivey

 Business School (Ivey), Canada's top ranking business school, to develop a program that covers all relevant areas of the multi-disciplinary role of investor relations.
 This 10-month program is delivered through a combination of online and face-to-face classes.
 Once individuals have successfully completed the program, they may write an examination offered through CIRI to become a certified investor relations professional.
 The program will commence in September.
-Applications are now being accepted for the Fall 2015 class.
+Applications are now being accepted for the Winter 2016 class.

 Back to Top